 Dude, where’s my bike?

-Stolen bikes are sometimes reclaimed, but in order to greatly increase the chances of your cherished steed returning, you’ll need to do two things:
+Stolen bikes are sometimes reclaimed, but in order to greatly increase the chances of your cherished steed returning, you’ll need to:

 The serial number is usually located underneath the bottom bracket (that’s where the pedals and crank connect to the frame), but not always.
 If you can’t find it, your friendly local bike shop will be glad to help you locate it.
 Record the serial number and put it in a place where you can find it if needed.
 It’s also helpful to take a picture of you with your bike to help show that it’s yours.

 The most common mechanical problem bicyclists experience is a flat tire.
 It’s surprisingly easy, if a bit grimy, to fix a flat tire.
 Want to know how?
 Call us at 503-823-CYCL and ask for the Flat Repair and Basic Maintenance Information (pdf file).
 Once you’ve learned how, you’ll want to impress all your friends with your newfound skill.